Filtering crosstalk from bath non-Markovianity via spacetime classical shadows: Spatiotemporal classical shadows

+Existence of this inverse is guaranteed by tomographic completeness of the ensemble~\cite{huang-shadow}.
 For the measurements $\Pi_l^{q_j}$ we have the usual single qubit Clifford channel:

-Note that $|x\rangle$ on each qubit at each time is sampled according to the generalised Born rule in Equation~\eqref{eq:PToutput}, and depends generally on the operations that come before it.
+Here, $|x\rangle$ on each qubit at each time is sampled according to the generalised Born rule in Equation~\eqref{eq:PToutput}, and depends generally on the operations that come before it.
 The inverse of this channel gives the shadow on the output legs:

 Hence, for a $k$-step process on $N$ qubits, the classical shadow is a reshuffling of

 to have the $\mathfrak{o}$ and $\mathfrak{i}$ legs alternating, and from which properties can be efficiently determined using the usual median-of-means estimation described in Ref.~\cite{huang-shadow}.